timberzzman/cx-react-pokemon/README.md

 ### 1. Json to sql
 #### To pass the .json file into the postgreSQL database please follow the instructions below.
 1) Go to the folder named " server "
-2) Run the file "createDB.js"
+2) Run the script db
 ```nodejs
 npm run db
 ```
 ### 2. Start API server
 #### To run the API please follow the instructions below.
 1) Go to the folder named " server "
-2) Run the file "server.js" (you must enter a port ex.
+2) Make the following command (you must enter a port ex.
 4242)
 ```nodejs
 npm start 4242
 ```